 House concerts/Booking agreements cannot be cancelled unless there is proven detention by sickness, accidents, riots, strikes, epidemics, or acts of God.
 Please notify the host or artist immediately as well as HomeDitty™ via customer service at email@example.com in the event of a cancellation.

 Yes, outdoor shows are allowed but traditional house concerts are held indoors.
 If you would like to host a concert outdoors, there are some additional factors to take into consideration.
 Weather is often unpredictable and humidity can be difficult on stringed instruments.
 Please have an indoor back up plan in case of bad weather.
 There is also a lot of competing outdoor noise such as lawn mowers, leaf blowers, barking dogs, airplanes, etc. that can affect a performance negatively.
 House concerts are meant to be acoustic shows.
 Performing outside will likely require a sound system in order for guests to hear the performance.
 This could lead to possible sound ordinance violations.
 Many cities require a special permit for outdoor events such as concerts.
 It is the Host’s responsibility to comply with all permits and permissions required for an outdoor show.
 The host will need to get permission from the artist for an outdoor show and arrange for the necessary sound system requirements (unless the artist is able to provide a sound system).

 No. A HomeDitty™ House Concert is not a commercial venture for Hosts.

-Neither Hosts nor Artists are under any obligation to accept booking offers.
-Please just respond with it's "not a fit."
+Neither Hosts nor Artists are under any obligation to accept booking offers or inquiries.
+Please just respond by clicking it's "not a fit."